 Next door to my old house Court Cottage and St. Mary's Church, the large manor house Offley Place is rumoured to be built on the site of King Offa's palace.
-Now owned by Hertfordshire County Council, it hosts conferences and weddings in the elegant buildings and grounds, as well as being a residential training centre.
+Nowadays it hosts conferences and weddings in the elegant buildings and grounds, as well as being a residential training centre.

 Other notable buildings nearby include a couple of converted windmills and a Royal Observer Corps underground bunker:

 Location: On an overgrown mound east side of a bridleway 300 yards North of Luton Road and immediately to the south of A505 in the north west corner of a field.

 Description: OPEN - All surface features remain intact with some flaking of the green paint.
 A metal dome on the ventilation shaft indicates this was a master post.
 When inspected in 1998 the hatch was locked, the padlocks have now been cut off and the internal lock has been cut out so the hatch is now open.
 The post is flooded to within one foot of the ceiling of the monitoring room.
 Some of the compound fencing still remains.
 A line of telegraph poles to the post were in place when inspected in 1998, these have now been removed.